DevMountain/react-1-3/README.md

 ## Step 3

-- Now go through your application and whereever you are using regular `button` elements, replace them with our new, custom `Button` component.
-Remeber that this takes this custom component takes the `text` string as a prop, as well as the `handleClick` function.
+- Now go through your application and where ever you are using regular `button` elements, replace them with our new, custom `Button` component.
+Remember that this custom component takes the `text` string as a prop, as well as a function on `handleClick`.

 # Part 4